29next/developer-docs/docs/api/campaigns.md

 :::

 :::caution You Must Handle the Order Create Response
-- If response data has a `number`, order was successfully created, you can redirect to next page.
+- If response data has a `number`, order was successfully created, you can redirect to the next page.
 - If response data has a `payment_complete_url`, redirect the user to this page.
 After payment, user will come back to your `success_url`.
 :::